bwunder/anonym/README.md

 Useful information when defining SQL Connections in SQLPad and other apps being run in the anonym or when connecting remotely to the anonym.
 Beware, if you do open a path to connect remotely that you have created a backdoor.
 This will not necessarily lead to cross-talk between the anonym Instance and another data network, but it is, like any backdoor,  vulnerable to malice.

 ## CLI Query Target
-The Target is the SQL Server Container chosen by the user to be the recipient of TSQL queries from the CLI.
+The Target is the SQL Server Container chosen by the user to be the recipient of T-SQL queries from the CLI.
 Any container can be set as the Target, however only one Target at a time is allowed.
 If a Target has been set previously, it is highlighted in the list of choices and has the focus.
-WHen no previous Target is detected by the code, the list appears with the first list item highlighted.
+When no previous Target is detected by the code, the list appears with the first list item highlighted.
   <pre>
     anonym &gt; <span style="color: #00AAAA;">connection target</span>
     <span style="color: #00AA00;">?</span> <b>Target for CLI originated SQL queries </b> (Use arrow keys)